Welcome to today's edition of the Rush 24-7 podcast.

 September 27, 2006, Washington, D.C., Senator Barack Obama on the Senate floor.

-I think we will convict him, and I think he will be brought to justice.
+I think we will convict him and I think he will be brought to justice.

-I think uh justice will be carried out.
+I think justice will be carried out.

-Again, now that's September 27, 2006, when Obama was still the Senate.
+Again, now that's September 27, 2006, when Obama was still in the Senate, did you catch the drift of that?

 In this, Obama is supporting a full military commission trial, a military tribunal.